Incredibly Strange Wrestling: History

 Ragone and Kibele subsequently asked band manager, Audra Angeli-Morse (then employed at the Paradise Lounge), to come aboard and handle the business end of the show, while they and Legend, worked on the creative aspects.
 For reasons that are still unclear, Angeli-Morse forced out Legend, despite the protests of Ragone and Kibele.
 Eventually, Angeli-Morse started a takeover of the event, with Ragone and Kibele eventually parting ways with ISW (even though Angeli-Morse never bought them out, and they are still listed on the original Business License filed with the City and County of San Francisco in 1995).
-Ragone continued on with producing live events, including several Classic Horror Film Festivals at the Castro Theatre, and authored Eiji Tsuburaya: Master of Monsters (Chronicle Books, 2007), which received positive reviews, including from Time magazine.
-Kibele is married and currently resides in Colorado.
+Ragone continued on with producing live events, including the Greaseball Rockabilly Music Festival, and several Shock It To Me!
+Classic Horror Film fests at the Castro Theatre, and authored Eiji Tsuburaya: Master of Monsters (Chronicle Books, 2007 & 2014), which received positive reviews (including from Time magazine).
+Kibele is married and currently resides in Washington.

-After the split, Legend ran his own Los Angeles-based version of Incredibly Strange Wrestling and booked matches at Horror Conventions, such as Fangoria's Weekend of Horrors, in Southern California (covered in a Flipside magazine interview).
+After the split, Legend ran his own Los Angeles–based version of Incredibly Strange Wrestling and booked matches at Horror Conventions, such as Fangoria's Weekend of Horrors, in Southern California (covered in a Flipside magazine interview).
 During its heyday, Incredibly Strange Wrestling was a featured attraction during many Summer festival tours, including a low-budget U.S. club tour in 1997 headlined by Me First and the Gimme Gimmes, Vans' Warped Tour in 2001, and the Deconstruction Tour (Europe) in 2003 with NOFX.
 After a long hiatus, the promotion announced some Summer Festival dates for 2007, but these events never materialized.

 Luchadores

 Participants in ISW included El Homo Loco, who wore a pink tutu, and the Poontangler, a female wrestler who claimed to have many illegitimate children (and fought several “paternity suit” matches).
 The ISW also featured a Scientologist boy band who would provoke the largely counterculture crowd with pop songs about Dianetics named 69 Degrees.
 Other ISW creations included The Amazing Caltiki, The Ku Klux Klown, El Borracho Gigante, Cletus "The Fetus" Kincaid, The Abortionist, El Asesino Postal, El Fisico Nuclear, R.U.R.
-2000, Anarchie, El Hijo de Executivo, Killer Kimera, Harley Racist, Vandal Drummond, La Chingona, The Inbred Abomination, Chango Loco, El Pollo Diablo, Americon Man, Libido Gigante, Macho Sasquatcho, The Mexican Viking, the lounge lizzard, L’Empereur, The Cruiser, U.S. Steele, Risa de Muerte, and Count Dante.
+2000, Anarchie, El Hijo de Executivo, Killer Kimera, Harley Racist, Vandal Drummond, La Chingona, The Inbred Abomination, Chango Loco, El Pollo Diablo, Americon Man, Libido Gigante, Macho Sasquatcho, The Mexican Viking, the lounge lizzard, L'Empereur, The Cruiser, U.S. Steele, Risa de Muerte, and Count Dante.
 Most, but not all, of these names were coined by Legend.
 The promotion also presented outlandish gimmicks, such as the Christians to the Lions match where a cross-toting, ancient Christian named Jesus Cross fought a man in a lion suit, while the Uncle N.A.M.B.L.A. vs. Lil’ Timmy match pitted a gigantic pedophile against a teenage boy.
 Dead Kennedys frontman Jello Biafra, local Shock Jock Dennis Erectus, 7 Seconds vocalist Kevin Seconds and Deadbolt and Swamp Angel bassist R.A.
 MacLean often played heel managers at ISW shows.